Balerion769/-Real-Time-Bidding-Platform/README.md

 ```

 ## Conclusion
 This README provides a comprehensive guide to setting up, running, and understanding the real-time bidding platform.
-If you have any questions or encounter any issues, please feel free to open an issue on the GitHub repository or contact the project maintainers.
+If you have any questions or encounter any issues, please feel free to open an issue on the
+GitHub repository or contact the project maintainers.
+## 🛠 Skills
+JavaScript, Node.js , Express.js , RESTful APIs , PostgreSQL , SQL , Socket.IO